 App Store & Developer Tools

+WWDC is an opportunity for Apple to showcase what they've been working on for the past year, but the event is really for the thousands of developers that use Apple's tools and services to build apps.
+This year saw some great updates to developer tools and a slew of new APIs to get started with.
 The App Store will now support A/B testing of screenshots, app icons and videos so you can see which were most popular with users.
-According to Apple, you can now ‘create up to 35 custom pages with varying promotional text, screenshots, and app previews for different audiences.
+According to Apple, you can now create up to 35 custom pages with varying promotional text, screenshots, and app previews for different audiences.
 This enables app developers to enhance their product pages for conversion to download.

+In-app events allows developers to present live events on their product page and even have the potential of it being featured in the App Store or on the new Widget.
 For Mac, Apple finally introduced TestFlight which will provide macOS users with the ability to test apps there.
 Xcode Cloud was also introduced as a way to build apps in the cloud on each commit using multiple device types so developers can focus on coding on their machine and collaborating with team members.

 iOS 15 & iPadOS 15